 Ensuring that all products in a particular brand range have a consistent name, visual identity and, ideally positioning across a number of geographic product or service markets.
 Globalization is an important factor in this regard.
 However, Globalization has been started at last years of the 20th century.
 This phenomenon is not new or unique to this period but the process has only been given an added impulsion by the political, technological and economic developments that have been unique to the first ten years of the 21th century.

 The effect that this globalization has had on brands has been extravagant.
 New brands are seemingly born global or at the very least experience a quick roll out from home or lead countries into other geographic markets.
-Many traditionally local brands are sold, fazed-out or face transition to a new regional or global brand name and brand harmonization.
+Many traditionally local brands are sold, fazed-out or face transition to a new regional or global brand name and brand harmonization

 Brand portfolios which have been built-up through acquisitions are rationalized in order to focus attention and resources on a limited number of strategic brands.
 Long established brands have enhanced their dominant positions across the globe, threatening less marketing-savvy local brands, but also encountering unyielding opposition from local brands that find ways to fight back.
 Some of the global brands manage to become local institutions by filling a local role in the societies where they operate while others dominate their category as global monoliths.
 Brand Portfolio Strategy